YahyaZekry/internet-usage-monitor/README.md

 Made for the Linux community

-"Professional monitoring tools should be as reliable as your morning yerba mate ritual - consistent, dependable, and perfectly balanced."
+> _"Professional monitoring tools should be as reliable as your morning yerba mate ritual — consistent, dependable, and perfectly balanced."_

-Keep your data usage as balanced as your yerba mate blend - never too much, always just right. 🧉⚖️
+Keep your data usage as balanced as your yerba mate blend — never too much, always just right. 🧉⚖️

+---

+## 🧉 What's New (v2.1)

+- **Modern, Readable Output:** Both `install.sh` and `uninstall.sh` now feature step-based, sectioned output with full-width headers and step numbers for clarity.
+- **Yerba Mate Slogans:** Friendly slogans appear at the start and end of both scripts, and are highlighted throughout the README.
+- **Conky Autostart Always Enabled:** When you choose cron or systemd monitoring, Conky is set to autostart on login (via a `.desktop` entry).
+The old "desktop autostart" option is removed for simplicity.
+- **Immediate Widget Start:** After install, a temporary launcher script starts Conky for your current session, so you see the widget right away.
+- **Optional Slow Mode:** Enable typewriter-style output for extra readability by running the installer or uninstaller with `SLOW_MODE=1` (e.g., `SLOW_MODE=1 ./install.sh`).
+- **Aligned Uninstall Experience:** Uninstall now confirms the file list only once, then removes everything in one go, with the same modern output style as install.

+---